Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD: Methodology

 Note that multi-dimensional data is cast into the form of a vector $\vb{q}_{i}$ of length $n$, corresponding to the number of variables times the number of grid points.
 The instantaneous energy of each time instant, or snapshot, is expressed in terms of a spatial inner product

-where $\textbf{W}$ is a positive-definite weight matrix that accounts for numerical quadrature and component-wise weights, $\Omega$ the spatial domain of interest, and $(.)^*$ denotes the complex conjugate.
+where $\textbf{W}$ is a positive-definite Hermitian matrix that accounts for the component-wise weights, $\Omega$ the spatial domain of interest, and $(.)^*$ denotes the complex conjugate.
 The common form of space-only POD is obtained as the eigendecomposition of $\vb{Q}\vb{Q}^*\vb{W}$ and yields modes that are optimal in terms of equation (\ref{eq 2}).
 SPOD, however, specializes POD to statistically stationary processes and seeks modes that are optimal in terms of the space-time inner product

 For statistically stationary data, it is natural to proceed in the frequency domain and solve the POD eigenvalue problem for Fourier transformed two-point space-time correlation matrix, that is, the cross-spectral density matrix.
 To estimate the CSD, the data is segmented into $n_{\rm blk}$ overlapping blocks with $n_{\rm fft}$ snapshots in each of them.